Fort McPherson: U.S. Army Forces Command

 U.S. Army Forces Command (FORSCOM) is the largest command in the U.S. Army and the Army's Force Provider to combatant commanders worldwide.
 FORSCOM combines the contributions of more than 750,000 Army National Guard, Army Reserve and active component Soldiers with those of more than 2,400 Army civilians to form a seamless, winning force that operates as a team across services, components and units.
 FORSCOM provides relevant and ready land power worldwide, in defense of the nation, at home and abroad.

 Headquartered at Fort McPherson, FORSCOM trains, mobilizes, deploys, sustains, transforms and reconstitutes combat-ready Army forces capable of responding rapidly to crises worldwide.
 Using the Army Force Generation (ARFORGEN) process, FORSCOM tailors the resources and training of its units to meet the specific and ever-changing requirements of combatant commanders and, when directed, those of U.S. civil authorities.
 These requirements can range from fighting the war on terrorism to providing relief to natural disaster victims.

 FORSCOM reports through two chains of command; as an army command responsible directly to the chief of staff of the Army for the readiness, manning, equipping, training, mobilization and deployment of assigned forces, and as an Army Service Component Command, reporting to Joint Forces Command in Norfolk, Va.
 In this role, FORSCOM provides Army forces to the joint war fight.
 FORSCOM units also participate in multinational exercises to build confidence among U.S. allies and friends.

 The active component of FORSCOM has nearly 200,000 Soldiers stationed nationwide.
-This number includes three Army corps—I Corps at Fort Lewis, Wash.; III Corps at Fort Hood, Texas; and XVIII Airborne Corps at Fort Bragg, N.C.
+This number includes three Army corps—I Corps at Fort Lewis, Wash.; III Corps at Fort Cavazos, Texas; and XVIII Airborne Corps at Fort Bragg, N.C.
 FORSCOM also has eight divisions, multiple brigade combat teams and a full range of other combat, combat support and combat service support units.

 First Army at Fort Gillem reports to FORSCOM.
 It is responsible for the training, readiness, mobilization and deployment support for Army National Guard and Army Reserve units in FORSCOM.
 It also executes FORSCOM missions within the continental United States and Puerto Rico.
 Army Reserve units are part of the federal force and make their primary contribution to FORSCOM's combat power by providing support specialties such as medical, civil affairs, public affairs, transportation, maintenance and supply.
 As such, the Reserve accounts for about 45 percent of the Army's total combat service support strength and about 30 percent of the total combat support units.
 Many Reserve units are designated to deploy early for contingency operations worldwide.

 The Army National Guard provides FORSCOM a balanced force of eight National Guard combat divisions, 32 separate brigades and extensive supporting units.
 The current FORSCOM Army National Guard strength is about 350,000 Soldiers.
 Mobilizing the Army National Guard into active federal service would bring the total strength of FORSCOM to nearly two-thirds of the Army's combat ground forces.